Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/learning-objectives/web-development.md

       including, but not limited to, laptops, desktops, tablets, and mobile phones.
-    - Takes into account user preferences and demographics, thereby ensuring that it is both accessible and in adherence to the cultural expectations of the intended audience.
+    - Takes into account user preferences and demographics, thereby ensuring that it is both accessible and in adherence to both the cultural expectations and legal and ethical frameworks of the intended audience.
     - Uses precise written content to defend the validity of the design, implementation, and testing decisions that the learner made when creating the entire web site.